Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: QCD on R2xT2 with 't Hooft and magnetic baryon fluxes

 We study $SU(N)$ gauge theory with $N_f$ fundamental quarks of degenerate mass $m$.
 Based on the adiabatic continuity conjecture, we compactify $\mathbb{R}^4$ into $\mathbb{R}^2 \times T^2$ with the 't Hooft and baryon fluxes.
 This compactification was employed in Section 4.2 of \cite{Tanizaki:2022ngt}, and we will expand upon this semiclassical analysis, focusing specifically on the dependence of the $\theta$ angle.
 For completeness, let us briefly review the setup.

 We compactify the spacetime manifold into $\mathbb{R}^2 \times T^2$ with a minimal 't Hooft flux for $SU(N)$.
-As above, we can introduce the minimal 't Hooft flux by taking the transtion functions $g_3(x_4)$ and $g_4(x_3)$ for $T^2$ satisfying
+As above, we can introduce the minimal 't Hooft flux by taking the transition functions $g_3(x_4)$ and $g_4(x_3)$ for $T^2$ satisfying